Did You Know…

 A sterilized indoor cat can stay healthy and live up to 17 years, and often to 20 years.

-There are 10 feral cat feeding stations in Boquete.
+There are many feral cat feeding stations in Boquete that are operated by various volunteers.
 The need in David is vastly greater, due to demographics.
 David has a population of about 175,000 people, and the number of stray cats there is enormous.
 Sterilization, feeding, and adoption are pressing needs, but the needs far exceed the capacity of local organizations.

 Not all stray cats in Boquete are feral.
 Many are pets that were dumped by owners who no longer want them.
 Some street cats have owners who let them outside to wander.